AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 * That it preferably requires specialized education
 * It doesn't require fast working speed (like hospitality)
 * The job isn't low status
-* That you preferably get to interact with others inside the organisation as a part of your job / Interdependnece (weigh this more highly than the previous)
+* That you preferably get to interact with others inside the organization as a part of your job / Interdependence (weigh this more highly than the previous)
 * That you get social feedback from others for the work you're doing
 * You're performing well

-Besides all of that, the only other thing you should weigh in your job is the size of the organisation, which should ideally be <20 people.
+Besides all of that, the only other thing you should weigh in your job is the size of the organization, which should ideally be <20 people.

 ## Post-Career Selection
 Once you've decided on career, or are in one, there is a handful of things that are still within your control to maximize your job satisfaction.